-7. After the engine starts, check for a steady stream of water flowing out of the water pump indicator hole.
+After the engine starts, check for a steady stream of water flowing out of the water pump indicator hole.

 IMPORTANT: If no water is coming out of the water pump indicator hole, stop the engine and check the cooling water intake for obstruction.
 No obstruction may indicate a water pump failure or blockage in the cooling system.
 These conditions will cause the engine to overheat.
 Have the outboard checked by your dealer.
 Operating the engine while overheated will cause engine damage.
-If the engine does not start, push the throttle only button in and advance the remote control handle slightly to open the throttle.
-Crank the engine and be prepared to immediately reduce the throttle after the engine has started.